Jia Nanfeng: Early life and marriage

 However, Guo Huai was on friendly terms with Empress Yang Yan, whose associates all greatly praised Jia's daughters.
 Eventually, Emperor Wu agreed, but selected Jia Wu to marry Crown Prince Zhong.
 When Wu was to wear formal dress to be examined, however, she was too young and too short for the dress, so Jia Nanfeng was chosen.
-They married on 2 April 272, and she was created crown princess.
+They married on 2 April 272, (Note: According to Jia Nanfeng's biography in Book of Jin and vol.79 of Zizhi Tongjian, she was made Crown Prince Consort on the xinmao day of the 2nd month of the 8th year of the Taishi era of Sima Yan's reign.
+This corresponds to 2 Apr 272 in the Julian calendar.
+However, according to the epitaph of Jia Nanfeng's wet nurse Xu Yi, Jia was made crown prince consort in the 1st month of the 6th year of the Tai'shi era.
+The month corresponds to 8 Feb to 8 Mar 270 in the Julian calendar.
+In his Zizhi Tongjian Kaoyi, Sima Guang indicated that both Sanshi Guo Chun Qiu and Jin Chun Qiu recorded that Sima Zhong was wedded in the 2nd month of the 8th year of the Tai'shi era.) and she was created crown princess.
 She was 15, and he was 13.
 She became quickly known for her jealousy, but she established a relationship with the crown prince where he both loved and feared her.
 For the rest of her life, she would have him firmly in her control.
 When several of his concubines became pregnant, she killed them herself in fits of jealousy; Emperor Wu was going to depose her, and only intercession by his second wife Empress Yang Zhi (Empress Yang Yan's cousin, whom he married after her death) led to Crown Princess Jia being spared.
 When, on one occasion, Wei hinted to Emperor Wu that Crown Prince Zhong was so unintelligent as to be an inappropriate heir, it was Crown Princess Jia who thought of the solution to Emperor Wu's subsequent inquiries of Crown Prince Zhong—having someone else write simple but correct answers to the inquiries, so that Emperor Wu was impressed.